 In the 1950s and 1960s New Zealand became an affluent society.
 Television began in New Zealand in 1960.
 The 1950s and 1960s were years of prosperity for New Zealand but that ended in the 1970s.

 Meanwhile in 1975 the Treaty of Waitangi Act was passed.
 It formed a tribunal to examine Maori land claims.

 Then in July 1984 French agents bombed the Greenpeace ship Rainbow Warrior in Auckland Harbour.
 The ship was preparing to sail to protest about French nuclear testing in the Pacific.
 A Portuguese named Fernando Pereira was killed.

 In the late 20th century links with Britain weakened.
-Instead New Zealand sought closer links with Australia and Asia.
+Instead, New Zealand sought closer links with Australia and Asia.
 The Closer Economic Relations Pact with Australia was signed in 1983.
-In the 1990s many Asians emigrated to New Zealand.
+In the 1990s many Asians migrated to New Zealand.